DataExperts/Dexih.Utils.ManagedTasks/README.md

 [dex]: https://dataexpertsgroup.com

 [![][dex-img]][dex]

 [![Build status][build-img]][build] [![Nuget][nuget-img]][nuget]

-The `Managed` library is for scheduling and executing multiple tasks within a .net core application.
+The `ManagedTasks` library is a simple and flexible library for scheduling and executing multiple tasks within a .net application.

 The primary benefits:

- * Can run large number of simultaneous tasks.
+ * Run a large number of simultaneous tasks.
- * Allows tasks to provide progress.
+ * Allow tasks to provide progress.
- * Allows tasks to be cancelled.
+ * Allow tasks to be cancelled.
- * Allows tasks to be schedule once off, and on a recurring schedule.
+ * Allow tasks to be schedule once off, and on a recurring schedule.
- * Allows tasks to be started based on a file watcher event.
+ * Allow tasks to be started based on a file watcher event.
  * Start a task when one or more tasks complete.
  * Get a tasks status snapshot